JanHerca/urantiapedia/output/wikijs/en/article/UF_News_Online/Announcements_2019_04.md

 _The Urantia Book_ Fellowship's Summer Study Session 2019 will be held from June 27 to 30 , at Techny Towers in Northbrook, Illinois.
 This year's theme is “Experiencing God's Presence.”

-It will be preceded by a two-day spiritual retreat, "Getting to
+It will be preceded by a two-day spiritual retreat, “Getting to Know Our Spiritual Parents,” which begins on Tuesday evening, June 25, and a Society Conclave during the day on June 27.

 <figure id="Figure_1" class="image urantiapedia image-style-align-right">
 <img src="/image/article/UF_News_Online/2019_04/039.jpg">
 </figure>

-Know Our Spiritual Parents, which begins on Tuesday evening, June 25, and a Society Conclave during the day on June 27.

 Registration for the main session as well as pre- and postevents is open online at www.regonline.com/urantia fellowship_SSS19.